cakerawala/.github/profile/README.md

 If you want to know more about Cakerawala contributors, check out our [Wiki](https://github.com/cakerawala/.github/wiki), and our [FAQ](https://github.com/cakerawala/.github/wiki/FAQs) section for any questions you may have.

 We're a community-driven curator of software engineering resources in Southeast Asia, dedicated to promoting science and technology education and innovation for students and professionals.
-We're here to empower the next generation of tech-savvy professionals.
+We're here to empower the next generation of technologist.